The big question for you is which should you choose for your app? The choice is difficult.

-Angular has a lot of documentation while React has little.
+Angular has a lot of documentation.
+React has little.

 Why?
 React is a small library; it does not need long descriptions.

-Both Angular and React have active, vibrant and large communities.
-This is important because Web developers can quickly get expert advice or find a quick solution for a typical issue.
+Both Angular and React have active, vibrant, large communities.
+Web developers can quickly get expert advice or find a quick solution for a typical issue.